Broken Flowers

-Broken Flowers is a 2005 French-American comedy-drama film written and directed by Jim Jarmusch and produced by Jon Kilik and Stacey Smith.
-The film focuses on an aging "Don Juan" who embarks on a cross-country journey to track down four of his former lovers after receiving an anonymous letter stating that he has a son.
+Broken Flowers is a 2005 comedy-drama film written and directed by Jim Jarmusch and produced by Jon Kilik and Stacey Smith.
+A co-production between France and the United States, the film focuses on an aging "Don Juan" who embarks on a cross-country journey to track down four of his former lovers after receiving an anonymous letter stating that he has a son.
 The film stars Bill Murray, Jeffrey Wright, Sharon Stone, Frances Conroy, Jessica Lange, Tilda Swinton, Julie Delpy, Mark Webber, Chloë Sevigny, Christopher McDonald, and Alexis Dziena.

 The film was nominated for the Palme d'Or at the 2005 Cannes Film Festival and won the Grand Prix.
 It received generally positive reviews from critics and grossed $47.3 million worldwide on a $10 million budget.

 Plot

 Don Johnston, a former Don Juan who made a small fortune in the computer industry, wants to live in quiet retirement.
 He is content to lounge around watching old movies and listening to classical or easy listening music.
 His current girlfriend, Sherry, is ending their relationship and moving out of his house when a letter in a pink envelope arrives.

 Later Don reads the letter; it purports to be from an unnamed former girlfriend, informing him that he has a son who is nearly nineteen years old, and who may be looking for him.
 Initially, Don does not intend to do anything about it, but his busybody neighbor Winston, who is a mystery novel enthusiast, urges Don to investigate.
 Winston researches the current locations of the five women most likely to have written the letter and gives Don the information along with maps and flight reservations, and persuades him to visit them.

 Ultimately Don meets with four women (the fifth one had died before the events of the film), each encounter worse than the last and each woman damaged in some way: